YaserMarey/YaserMarey.github.io/building_openai_whatsapp_1.md

 ![ Building OpenAI WhatsApp Chatbot](chatgpt_wts_app.png "GPT-3 WhatsApp")
 # Building WhatsApp Chatbot powered by OpenAI GPT-3! - 1

-### Part - 1: Sending Messages using WhatsApp Cloud API
+# Sending Messages using WhatsApp Cloud API

 Follow along as we walk through the steps of building a WhatsApp Chatbot powered by OpenAI GPT-3 using Python, WhatsApp Cloud API, and a FastAPI Webhook published on Heroku.